Unified analysis of finite-size error for periodic Hartree-Fock and second order M{\o}ller-Plesset perturbation theory: Background

 where $\vbeta$ is a $d$-dimensional multi-index with $|\vbeta| = \sum_i \beta_i$, $g^{(\vbeta)}(\vx)$ is the derivative of $g$ of order $\vbeta$, and $c_\vbeta$ is some constant.
 When $g(\vx)$ and its derivatives up to $(l-2)$th order satisfy the periodic boundary condition on $\partial V$, all the integrals of $g^{(\vbeta)}(\vx)$ above vanish and the quadrature error scales as $\Or(m^{-l})$.
 Further, if $g(\vx)$ is also smooth (i.e., $l = \infty$) and all its derivatives satisfy the periodic boundary condition, the quadrature error decays super-algebraically, i.e., faster than $m^{-l}$ with any $l > 0$.
 These statements are summarized in \cref{cor:euler_maclaurin}.
 Note that smooth functions that are periodic with $V$ or compactly supported in $V$ (i.e., the function support is a subset of $V$ and separated from $\partial V$) satisfy the latter condition and have super-algebraically decaying quadrature error.

 As shown earlier, all integrands in the exchange and MP2 energy calculations are periodic but discontinuous at certain points.
 The standard Euler-Maclaurin formula \cref{eqn:EM_general} cannot be directly applied, but is still a major tool used to analyze the quadrature errors of these non-smooth integrands in this paper.
 First, it turns out that these integrands can all be properly split into some smooth and non-smooth terms, where the smooth terms have super-algebraically decaying quadrature error by \cref{cor:euler_maclaurin} and the non-smooth terms all belong to a special class of functions in fractional form \cref{eqn:fractional_form}.
 The problem is thus simplified to analyzing the dominant quadrature error caused by such non-smooth fractional-form terms.
 This idea of non-smoothness extraction is detailed in \Cref{subsec:extraction}.
 Second, a trapezoidal rule with $m^d$-sized uniform mesh is equivalent to uniformly partitioning the integration domain into $m^d$ subdomains and then applying a single-point quadrature rule to each subdomain.
-The standard Euler-Maclaurin formula can be applied separately to the quadrature in each subdomain where the integrand is smooth.
-Gathering these applications together and keeping the quadrature in remaining subdomains as is gives a \textit{partial Euler-Maclaurin formula} for general functions with isolated discontinuities.
-This idea is the key for analyzing the quadrature error of these special fractional-form terms above and is detailed in \Cref{sec:em}.
+The standard Euler-Maclaurin formula can only be applied separately to the quadrature in each subdomain where the integrand is smooth.

+Non-smooth terms with discontinuous points in certain subdomains need to be treated separately, and this gives a \textit{partial Euler-Maclaurin formula}.
+This is the key idea for analyzing the quadrature error of these special fractional-form terms above and is detailed in \Cref{sec:em}.